Amarthgul/studentCalculator/Math/MathPlotter/README.md

 ﻿# Numpy And Matplotlib Tools

-I found that I always come into this circusmustance:
-  I need to implement something, like draw a 3d cylinder in matplotlib.
+I always neeed to plot something, like a 3d cylinder in matplotlib.
 Fairly speaking it's not difficult but may take some effort.
-Yet there's no built-in cylinder, and to calculate it's cordinates is bit annoying.
+Yet there's no built-in cylinder, and to calculate its cordinates is annoying.

 So I came up with this, some small tools that you may use.